William Sterling Parsons: Project Y

-Oppenheimer had already recruited key people for Parson's Ordnance Division.
+Oppenheimer had already recruited key people for Parsons's Ordnance Division.
 Edwin McMillan was a physicist who headed the Proving Ground Group.
 His first task was to establish the ordnance test area.
-Later he became Parsons' deputy for the gun-type fission weapon.
+Later he became Parsons's deputy for the gun-type fission weapon.
 Charles Critchfield, a mathematical physicist with ordnance experience at the Army's Aberdeen Proving Ground, was in charge of the Target, Projectile and Source Group.
 Kenneth Bainbridge arrived in August to take charge of the Instrumentation Group.
 Parsons recruited Robert Brode from the proximity fuze project to become head of the Fuze Development Group.
 Joseph Hirschfelder was brought in as an expert on internal ballistics, and headed the Interior Ballistics Group.
 From the beginning, Parsons wanted Norman Ramsey as the head of the delivery group.
 Edward L. Bowles, the scientific adviser to the Secretary of War, Henry L. Stimson, was reluctant to part with Ramsey, but gave way under pressure from Groves, Tolman and Bush.
-Perhaps the most controversial group head would be Seth Neddermeyer, the head of the Implosion Experimentation Group; for the time being, Parson accorded a relatively low priority to this work.
+Perhaps the most controversial group head would be Seth Neddermeyer, the head of the Implosion Experimentation Group; for the time being, Parsons accorded a relatively low priority to this work.
 He also recruited Hazel Greenbacker as his secretary.